cmakler/kgjs/docs/line.md

 * Line segment: if you want the line to begin and end at particular points, in the `def` of the line, add `min` and `max` commands for the x-coordinate at which you would like the line to begin and end.
 * Adding a point: to add a point to your line, follow the normal protocol for drawing a point, as demonstrated below.
 * Labelling: to label a line, add a `label` command to the `def` of the line, which has a `text` attribute (what you want the label to say) and an `x` attribute describing the x-coordinate where you want the label to appear.
+* Axes: you can add axis labels and the minimum and maximum value of each axis as an attribute of the graph, as shown below.

 <div filename="line/two_points" width="800" height="710" class="codePreview"></div>